SpenceKonde/DxCore/megaavr/extras/ioheaders/README.md

 limitations under the License.
 ```
 ## Note on the unreleased parts
 The headers for unreleased parts are included to help us all engage in speculation and prediction, which is always fun.
-They may change wihout notice.
+They may change without notice.

 ## Note on versions
 These are the latest versions as of 3/11/2022.